The Complete Guide

 - What are your Options?

-What is CareShield Life in a Few Sentences?
+What is the CareShield Life scheme in a Few Sentences?

 CareShield Life is a basic long-term care insurance scheme for Singaporeans and Permanent Residents.
-It supports you by providing a stream of income upon severe disability.
+It supports you at old age by providing a stream of income upon severe disability.

-Unlike Eldershield, CareShield Life is administered by the Government.
-So like MediShield Life, you pay premiums and receive payout directly from the Government.
+Unlike the existing Eldershield scheme, CareShield Life is administered by the Ministry of Health Singapore.
+So it’s like MediShield Life.
+You pay premiums and receive payout directly from the Government.

-And yes, premiums are fully payable by Medisave.
+And yes, Careshield life premiums are fully payable by Medisave.

-Yes, you will enroll automatically as you turn 30 years old.
+Yes, you will enroll and receive long-term care coverage automatically as soon as you turn 30 years old.

-But since CareShield Life is launching soon, those who are above 30 years old, even if you already have ElderShield, may have a chance to enroll into the new scheme.
+But since CareShield Life is launching soon, those who have the existing Eldershield scheme may have a chance to join CareShield Life.

 Let’s see how the new launch will affect you: